yecril71pl/cpp-docs.pl-pl/docs/parallel/amp/reference/completion-future-class.md

 ## <a name="operator_eq"></a> operator =

-Kopiuje zawartość określonego `completion_future` obiektu do tego.
+Kopiuje zawartość określonego `completion_future` obiektu do wskazanego.

 ### <a name="syntax"></a>Składnia